beakerbrowser/beakerbrowser.com/_docs/learn/faq.md

 ### Do I automatically host sites that I've visited or downloaded?

-No.
-Unlike many peer-to-peer networks, Beaker does not automatically upload the files you've downloaded.
+No. Beaker does not automatically rehost the sites you've visited.
-If you want to rehost a site, you can do so manually with Beaker.
+If you want to rehost a site, you must [save it to your sites library](/docs/howto/host.html).

 ### Who is allowed to change a Dat site?

-When a site is created, a "keypair" is generated
+When a site is created, a "key pair" is generated (literally, a pair of keys).
-The first key, called the "private" key, gives you the power to change the site.
+The "private" key gives you the power to change the site.
 Beaker keeps that secret inside a database, on your device.
 The second key, called the "public" key, gives other users the power to find and download the site.
 The public key is used to create the site's URL.